 Choosing a Consulting Forester

-The job of a consulting forester is to help their landowners efficiently manage their forest resources.
-Although professionals from the Mississippi Forestry Commission and Mississippi State University Extension Service can provide professional forestry assistance, private consultants offer many additional benefits.
+The job of a consulting forester is to help landowners efficiently manage their forest resources.
+Although professionals from the Mississippi Forestry Commission and Mississippi State University Extension can provide professional forestry advice, private consultants offer many additional benefits.
 Forestry consultants are particularly suited to conducting timber sales.
 This publication addresses some things to consider when choosing a consulting forester.

 Property Ownership and Defining Objectives